sadasant/uploader-js/README.md

 ﻿## Fancy Uploader In JavaScript

 Here's a fully working MVP for a file uploader.
-I did it to **learn about serverless**, making some compromises in the technology I wanted to use and more or less how I wanted to structure the files.
-We'll get into that later.
+I did it to **learn about serverless**, while taking advantage of thigs that I already know and like, like Webpack, Babel & Jest.

-This File Uploader™️  has the following features:
+This file uploader has the following features:
 - Allows user registration and user verification.
-- Allows further authentication via JWT tokens.
+- Further authentication powered by JWT tokens.
-- Allows file uploads 🚀 to the cloud ☁️
+- All the files are private.
-- Allows users to list their uploads, and remove them.
+- Users can list their uploads, and remove them.
-- Allows users to generate temporary links to access these files.
+- Users can also generate temporary links to access these files.

 ![](https://i.imgur.com/lkEd8L4.gif)